katiestar99/ansible/docs/docsite/rst/user_guide/windows_setup.rst

 The first step to using SSH with Windows is to install the `Win32-OpenSSH <https://github.com/PowerShell/Win32-OpenSSH>`_ service on the Windows host.
-Microsoft offers a way to install ``Win32-OpenSSH`` through a Windows capability but currently the version that is installed through this process is too old to work with Ansible.
-To install ``Win32-OpenSSH`` for use with Ansible, select one of these three installation options:
+Microsoft offers a way to install ``Win32-OpenSSH`` through a Windows capability but currently the version that is installed through this process is too old to work with Assible.
+To install ``Win32-OpenSSH`` for use with Assible, select one of these three installation options:

 * Manually install the service, following the `install instructions <https://github.com/PowerShell/Win32-OpenSSH/wiki/Install-Win32-OpenSSH>`_ from Microsoft.